jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     - ArangoDB will parse the query, execute it and compile the results.
 If the query is invalid or cannot be executed, the server will return an error that the client can process and react to.
 If the query can be executed successfully, the server will return the query results (if any) to the client.
 See ArangoDB documentation [HERE](https://www.arangodb.com/docs/stable/aql/index.html)

-3. Run some DB Queries:
+3. Run some DB Queries (one the left side of the Arango UI click on Queries):

     For the most basic query below *x* is a object variable with each key field in a record populated as a child object.
 So basic syntax can be thought of as: